smolamarcin/BooksNotes/Java-8-in-action.md

 | Reference to an instance method of a particular object      | containingObject::instanceMethodName      |
 | Reference to an instance method of an arbitrary object of a particular type | ContainingType::methodName    |
 | Reference to a constructor | ClassName::new      |

+## Functional Interfaces
+Functional Interface has only ony abstract method (may contain many default and static methods).

+Functional interfaces:
+- Function
+- Consumer
+- Supplier
+- Predicate
+- BinaryOperator
+- UnaryOperator

+### Function
+Represent a function that accepts one argument and produces a result.
+> public interface Function<T, R> {
+>   R apply( T t);
+> }

 ## Streams
 Stream - sequence of elements from a source that support data process operations.